 But NDIS statistics show people in remote areas use less funding because they don’t have access to the same services.

-If you’re on the NDIS and live in a rural or isolated area there might not be many providers available for you to use your funds with, and if you’re not on the NDIS there might not be services you would like to access nearby - such as healthcare.
+If you’re on the NDIS and live in a rural or isolated area, there might not be many providers available for you to use your funds with, and if you’re not on the NDIS there might not be many services available to you nearby – such as healthcare.

-However, there are some Government initiatives or options available to help you with accessing disability support and coordination which are tailored to be implemented in remote locations.
+However, there are some Government initiatives or options available to help you with accessing disability support and coordination that are tailored toward those who live in remote locations.

 Higher price limits